back to the MAIN INDEX

 a typical district plaque

-The following pages are an attempt to present these districts by sketching their historical notes and their main features, with plenty of curiosities, legends, and other unusual information.
+The following pages are an attempt to describe the oldest and more central fourteen districts by sketching their historical notes and their main features, with plenty of curiosities, legends, and other unusual information.

-They should not be read as a guidebook, since the city's most renowned highlights have been barely mentioned, and it would have been too bulky to include every single detail worthy of being described.
+They should not be read as a guidebook, since the city's most renowned highlights have been barely mentioned, and to include every single detail worthy of being described would have made these pages too bulky.
 However, not the famous buildings, churches and monuments are the real subject of these pages, but the districts they belong to, as a whole, with the peculiar atmosphere that each of them boasts.

-In order to easily locate each site, the name of the street or square where the feature is located will appear by running the mouse's cursor over the relevant picture, while the position of what is described in the text is also shown by means of small schematic plans of the area.
+In order to easily locate each site, the name of the street or square where the feature is located will appear by running the mouse's cursor over the relevant picture.

-For a general introduction to Rome's districts, simply scroll down this page, or click here.
+For a general introduction to Rome's districts, keep scrolling down this page below the index, or click here.

-In recent years, though, the large demand of sampietrini and the high costs of their making according to the traditional technique has led the City Council to have some of them made and imported from...
-Taiwan!!
+In recent years, though, the large demand of sampietrini and the high costs of their making according to the traditional technique led the City Council to have some of them made and imported from...
+Taiwan!

 DISTRICT INDEX